 - Please note: Unless a person has received training from the IRS to give tax advice, it is against the law to do so.
 SISS staff are not allowed to advise on tax matters (including on how to get an ITIN number)

 There are many different reasons why you may need to get a Social Security Card during your time at UC Davis, which includes different needs and policies for International Scholars.
 SISS staff is here to help answer any questions you may have in understanding how to navigate the system as a foreign national.

 How to apply

 Anyone who receives income from a U.S. source must have a Social Security card with a Social Security number (SSN).
 The number is optional for J-1 scholars who do not receive income from a U.S. source.
-All applicants should wait a minimum of 10 days after arrival in the U.S. before applying for an SSN.
+All applicants should wait a minimum of 10 days after completing and submitting the iGlobal check-in eFrom to SISS before applying for an SSN.